dgrimes1023/FormAI/checkpoint1.md

 2. Body keypoints data and metrics extracted
 3. Computations to analyze relative angles
 4. Sends the results to LLM, good reps, bad reps, didnt hit depth, knees caving, etc
-5. Here is a video demo of how the results are returned and sent to LLM.
+5. Here is a picture demo of how the results are returned and sent to LLM.
 <img width="733" height="924" alt="image" src="https://github.com/user-attachments/assets/a6ec49f9-64db-405b-8361-cf9d39245f24" />